+Despite a limited number of submarines and other surveillance assets, naval forces in World War II had to find a way to spot enemy obstructions and defenses at fortified islands and beaches.
 Into the gap stepped the frogmen and recon swimmers, brave sailors and Marines who swam into enemy waters and surveyed defenses with just snorkels and fins, often with enemy fire raining around them.

 On D-Day, these brave men played a critical role ensuring that landing craft could make it to shore and take part in one of the most daring, important assaults of World War II.
-Hear what it was like to be in the waters at Normandy on that fateful day from the frogmen who were actually there in the interview below:
+Hear what it was like to be in the waters at Normandy on that fateful day from the frogmen who were actually there in the interview below.

-But the heroics of Naval Combat Demolition Units didn't stop at D-Day; they played key roles in many defining operations of World War II:
+But the heroics of Naval Combat Demolition Units didn't stop at D-Day; they played key roles in many defining operations of World War II.

 Beach landings around the world, but especially the frequent landings in the Pacific during World War II, require good intelligence.
 Enemy mines and underwater obstacles can cripple a landing force when it's most vulnerable.
 To ensure the landing works, attackers have to either avoid or clear such obstacles before the landings are affected.

 The Navy learned this lesson the hard way when forces landing at Tarawa just hours after their arrival were forced to fight past a reef, beach obstacles and mines, and machine gun positions that had all been underestimated because no one got eyes directly on them before the fight.
 The invaders had relied on aerial imagery that couldn't expose all the hazards.

 But when the Navy is short on stealthy assets, like submarines, someone else has to get up close and personal and see where the obstructions are.